 Xanax is a prescription, brand-name drug with the generic name alprazolam.
 It belongs to a larger class of prescription drugs called benzodiazepines or benzos.
-Benzos are intended to treat anxiety disorders as well as panic disorders, and they’re among the most commonly prescribed class of drugs in the U.S. Xanax is believed to work by increasing the amount of GABA available in the brain.
-GABA is a calming neurotransmitter, and individuals with anxiety disorders often have less GABA than what’s considered normal.
-This deficiency causes the activity in their brain to be over-excited.
-Xanax helps calm that.
-Xanax is considered a depressant for the central nervous system.
+Benzos are intended to treat anxiety and panic disorders, and they’re among the most commonly prescribed drugs in the U.S.

-Due to the widespread misuse of Xanax, people frequently have dangerous questions such as “can you shoot Xanax,” and “how to shoot up Xanax.”
-These scenarios in which people use this medication in ways other than what’s intended, use large doses, or mix it with something such as opioids or alcohol, can and often do contribute to fatal overdoses.
+Due to the widespread misuse of Xanax, people frequently have dangerous questions such as “can you shoot Xanax,” and “how to inject Xanax.”
+When people use this medication in ways other than what’s intended, or mix it with something such as opioids or alcohol, it often contributes to fatal overdoses.

 There are not just the risks of shooting up Xanax specifically to consider.
-Injecting anything directly into your veins can leave you at risk for sores, abscesses, and infections, as well as problems with your heart and other organs.
-For the most part, Xanax isn’t very water soluble.
+Injecting anything directly into your veins can leave you at risk for sores, abscesses, infections and diseases like AIDS and Hepatitis C. It can also lead to problems with your heart and other organs.
+For the most part, Xanax isn’t very water-soluble.
 People choosing to take the drug intravenously must dissolve it in alcohol, which is even more dangerous.
+Xanax that is not fully dissolved can lead to blockages in blood vessels, causing stroke, heart attack and other problems.
 There is no upside to the idea of injecting Xanax, and it doesn’t even tend to create the powerful high most people are searching for.

 Are you worried about your use of Xanax or other drugs?
 Do you have concerns about a loved one?
 If so, please call the Recovery Village.
 We have answers when you feel like there’s nowhere else to turn in the battle against the disease of addiction.